 Cash might feel like an easy tactic for driving employee recognition, but it’s transactional nature limits it to the left side of our brains.
 A successful employee rewards program will light up both!
 So let’s review three psychological factors to consider when planning your total employee rewards strategy:

-The first is psychic value - this is the reward’s perceived value or worth to the employee.
+The first is psychic value - this is the employee reward’s perceived value or worth to the employee.
 Cash’s value is pretty obvious, a $20 bill’s value is written directly on paper.
 The left brain quickly digests this, and moves on to other things.

-However, experiential rewards like lunch with the CEO, or incentive travel with family, are unmarked, so the right brain comes to life, forming strong anticipation visuals before the event, and lasting memories afterwards, not dollar signs.
+However, experiential employee rewards like lunch with the CEO, or incentive travel with family, are unmarked, so the right brain comes to life, forming strong anticipation visuals before the event, and lasting memories afterwards, not dollar signs.

 The second is Trophy Value.
 Once cash flows through the employee’s bank account, it’s off their radar.
 But physical reminders of achievement like plaques or digital badges continually simulate the visual right brain, and serve as a status symbol.